Mulek

 Mulek (/ˈmjuːlɛk/), according to the Book of Mormon, was the only surviving son of Zedekiah, the last King of Judah, after the Babylonian conquest of Jerusalem.
 The Book of Mormon states that after escaping from Judah, Mulek traveled to the Americas and established a civilization there.

 The word Mulekite, after Mulek, is commonly used to refer to his group.
-It is one of four groups (the others being the Nephites, the Lamanites, and the Jaredites) described in the Book of Mormon as having settled in the ancient Americas, although Mulekites does not appear in the Book of Mormon itself.
-However, no archaeological evidence distinguishing these groups from other ancient American inhabitants has been documented in the scientific community.
+It is one of four groups (the others being the Nephites, the Lamanites, and the Jaredites) described in the Book of Mormon as having settled in the ancient Americas, although the name Mulekites does not appear in the Book of Mormon itself.
+Archaeological evidence for the existence of any of these groups has not been documented.

 Mulek and his nation

 According to the Book of Mormon, when Jerusalem was destroyed by Babylon, during the reign of Zedekiah, all of the sons of Zedekiah were killed except Mulek.
 Along with "as many as would hearken unto the voice of the Lord," Mulek escaped into the wilderness, traveled "across the great waters" to the Americas, and founded a new nation.
 The people of Mulek established their capital at Zarahemla, north of where Lehi and his people landed.

-In the text of the Book of Mormon, the Mulekites are referred to as the "people of Zarahemla."

 Encounter with Jaredites

-The last surviving Jaredite, Coriantumr, encountered the Mulekites, "and he dwelt with them for the space of nine moons" before he died.
+The last surviving Jaredite, Coriantumr, encountered the Mulekites, who he lived with for several months before he died.